Making Jupyter Notebooks Reproducible with ReproZip¶

 Set up the experiment using reprounzip-docker:

-$ reprounzip docker setup <package.rpz> <directory>
+$ reprounzip docker setup <bundle.rpz> <directory>

 Rerun the notebook using reprozip-jupyter:

 The Jupyter Notebook home file list should pop up in your default browser (if not, navigate to